-The District Managed Turnaround model proposed for Gibbons Street Elementary has been designed in tandem with the Turnaround Option Plan - Phase 2 development.
+The District Managed Turnaround model proposed for Walter Caldwell Elementary has been designed in tandem with the Turnaround Option Plan - Phase 2 development.
 All stakeholders have been involved in the development of both plans.
-The proposed initiatives and activities outlined as part of the TOP-3 application are aligned with and have the sole purpose of achieving the Areas of Focus identified in the TOP-2 - assessments, instructional programs, differentiated instruction, and increased learning time.
+The proposed initiatives and activities outlined as part of the TOP-3 application are aligned with and have the sole purpose of achieving the Areas of Focus identified in the TOP-2 - assessments, instructional programs, differentiated instruction, school leadership and increased learning time.

 Specifically, the partnerships with LSI and USF will provide an accelerated professional learning plan for both effective leadership and ambitious, rigorous instruction that will transform not only the quality of teaching in the classroom but the culture of the school into a positive learning environment for students, faculty and families.
+The addition of a Student Success Coach will provide an extra resource person to ensure all students stay on track for promotion and will build connections with families and community.
 Providing a recruitment and retention bonus for the instructional staff will serve as a gesture of the value and importance of each person's role at the school.
 The implementation of the DrumBeat program will further strengthen the positive and supportive learning environment while the expansion of field trips and mentoring opportunities for students will enhance their background knowledge and facilitate their acquisition of new knowledge.